Photos

 artist statement

-The foundation of my practice is formal composition animated and evolved through close collaboration with fellow performers.
-I center the capacity of time and repetition to redefine the limits of our bodies and minds, incorporating decades-long parallel practices of guitar study and distance running; a career performing rock, experimental, and classical music; research into sound perception, physiology, and instrumental history; and a life navigating similarity and difference as a Jew in West Virginia, Beijing and Brooklyn.
-Crystalizing intuition and emotion through discipline and structure, I iterate and amplify extreme musical meditations into deeply personal, album-length pieces.
+I center the capacity of time and repetition to redefine the limits of our bodies and minds, incorporating decades-long parallel practices of guitar study and fitness/physiology; a career performing rock, experimental, and classical music; research into sound perception, movement, anatomy, and instrumental history; and a life navigating identity, place, and belonging as a Jew in West Virginia, Beijing and Brooklyn.
+Crystalizing intuition and emotion through discipline and structure, I iterate and amplify extreme musical meditations into deeply personal pieces.

-My work evokes flow and trance states I’ve experienced in running competitions and intense musical performances, as well as the grounding effects of routines and physical endurance in the face of pain and grief.
 My music continuously iterates on concise ideas, slowly evolving and building over 10-30 minutes to moments of energetic release and catharsis.
 I create in close dialogues with other artists, drawing on our shared musical and personal histories.
 I use amplification and electronics to bring focus to otherwise imperceptible sonic details, and to create immersive, overwhelming listening experiences.

 long formal bio/resume